EdJoPaTo/website-stalker-example/org/openhomefoundation/projects.md

 [Learn more](https://community.rhasspy.org/)

  WLED is an ESP-based webserver to control digital LEDs over Wi-Fi.
 It supports over a dozen light control interfaces, including standalone apps for Android and iOS.
 It is a feature-rich project, with a modern user interface, over-the-air updates, and support for addressable RGBW strips.
-The Open Home Foundation owns ESP Web Tools, with powers the WLED web installer, making the project more accessible for more people.
+The Open Home Foundation owns ESP Web Tools, which powers the WLED web installer, making the project more accessible for more people.

 [Learn more](https://kno.wled.ge/)